Uclusion/uclusion-blog/_posts/2020-11-15-less-ceremony.md

 they just faithfully churn out wasted code.

 If the latter then why keep up an expensive pretense of self-governance?
-You don't need the team signed up to a plan - just do old style assignnments.
+You don't need the team signed up to a plan - just do old style assignments *and do them without meetings*.

 ### Breaking from meeting driven process requires the right software